Noah180/test123/rpc.md

     > qtum-cli addnode "192.168.0.6:3888" "onetry"

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "addnode", "params": ["192.168.0.6:3888", "onetry"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

-## witnessaddress

-DEPRECATED: set the address_type argument of getnewaddress, or option -addresstype=[bech32|p2sh-segwit] instead.
-Add a witness address for a script (with pubkey or redeemscript known).
-Requires a new wallet backup.
-It returns the witness script.

-**Arguments:**

-    1. "address" (string, required) An address known to the wallet
-    2. p2sh (bool, optional, default=true) Embed inside P2SH

-**Result:**

-    {
-	"witnessaddress", (string) The value of the new address (P2SH or BIP173).
-    }
 ## backupwallet

 backupwallet "destination"

 Safely copies current wallet file to destination, which can be a directory or a path with filename.